 Student interactions with portable technology devices can harm the dynamics of the classroom.
-Unless I tell you otherwise, you must silence mobile phones prior to class and not use them during class.
+Unless you are told otherwise, I therefore expect you to silence mobile phones prior to class and to not use them during class.
 All laptops should be closed unless you have made prior arrangements with me and have demonstrated that using a laptop is necessary for your learning.